Scheduled MonumentsEnglandBowl barrow 40m south east of The Drinking Barrow, forming part of the Grange Heath round barrow cemetery

 What is Bowl barrow 40m south east of The Drinking Barrow, forming part of the Grange Heath round barrow cemetery?

-Bowl barrow 40m south east of The Drinking Barrow is a Bronze Age burial monument forming part of the Grange Heath round barrow cemetery in Dorset.
+Bowl barrow 40m south east of The Drinking Barrow is a Bronze Age burial mound forming part of the Grange Heath round barrow cemetery in Dorset.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1014134.

 Who is responsible for protecting Bowl barrow 40m south east of The Drinking Barrow, forming part of the Grange Heath round barrow cemetery?